Formation of Modern Saudi Arabia - History and Importance

 Importance

-The foundation of Saudi Arabia was based on radical Sunni Islam (Salafism or Wahhabism).
+Radical Sunni Islam (Salafism or Wahhabism) played a vital role in the foundation of Saudi Arabia.
 The modern Saudi state was fortunate due to the discovery of large oil and gas reserves in 1938.
 This wealth helped the Saudi state not only to give prosperity to the nation and its citizens but also make it possible for them to spread the Salafi ideology of Islam in other Muslim and non-Muslim countries.

 In the 1980s, Saudi Arabia increased its influence rapidly and passionately after the occupation of Afghanistan by Soviet Russia and the Revolution in Iran (the formation of Shia religious authority in place of a secular monarchy).
 The latter event resulted in sectarian conflicts in the Muslim world, with Saudi Arabia and Iran becoming leaders of opposite sides.
 This conflict is evident now in Iraq, Syria, and several other countries.
 The emergence of al-Qaida and ISIS (Islamic State of Iraq and Syria/Sham) in modern times is also the outcome of these religious and sectarian conflicts.